-- Economic Development Fund Grant/Loan Program: Private employers who retain and create jobs in Montgomery County, especially high technology and manufacturing companies
+- Economic Development Fund Grant/Loan Programs: Private employers who retain and create jobs in Montgomery County, especially high technology and manufacturing companies

 - Small Business Revolving Loan Program: Small businesses with annual revenues of less than $5 million and fewer than 75 employees

-- Biotechnology Investor Incentive Program: Modeled after and working in collaboration with Maryland's Biotech Investment Tax Credit Program, the County's program allows investors receiving tax credits through the State's program to receive a supplemental payment from the County based on their investments in County biotechnology companies
+- Biotechnology Tax Credit Supplement: Modeled after and working in collaboration with Maryland's Biotech Investment Tax Credit Program, the county's program allows investors receiving tax credits through the state's program to receive a supplemental payment from the county based on their investments in county biotechnology companies

-- Cybersecurity Supplement Program: The County's latest local incentive program aimed at spurring job and business growth in the cybersecurity sector
+- Cybersecurity Tax Credit Supplement Program: The county's latest local incentive program aimed at spurring job and business growth in the cybersecurity sector

 - Green Investor Incentive Program: This program offers a supplement to investors of green businesses in Montgomery County.